akhnos/spica-documentation/docs/concept/dashboard.md

 # Dashboard

 The dashboard module allows you to create a new custom dashboard including custom data charts or tables.
-Spica uses [Chart.js](https://www.chartjs.org/) to create charts and therefore supports everything every Chart.js operation.
+Spica uses [Chart.js](https://www.chartjs.org/) to create charts and therefore supports every options for every Chart.js operation.

 To list all of your Dashboards, simply open the **Dashboard** section of the side panel.